artkonekt/history/docs/README.md

-# Eloquent Model History Documentation
+# Eloquent Model History + Laravel Job History Documentation

-History is a Laravel package to manage the history of changes of Eloquent models.
+History is a Laravel package to manage the history of:

+1. Changes, diff and comments of Eloquent models;
+2. Track and log the execution history of Laravel background jobs;

 !> This library **DOES NOT automatically hook into the model's lifecycle events**, but allows the developer to manually register history events at arbitrary places in the application code.

 ## Features

+### Eloquent Model History

 - Record model creation, update, delete, and retrieval
 - Add optional comments to events